 SyncBackPro is described as "...the most powerful backup & synchronization utility in its class" by Geoff Akerlund, the founder and editor-in-chief of BackupReview.com.
 The program has also enjoyed plaudits from the biggest players around including numerous awards from PC World and a sleuth of computer publications.

-SyncBackPro has extended support for Cloud services (Amazon S3™, Google Storage™, Google Drive™, Microsoft Azure™, Microsoft OneDrive™, OneDrive for Business (Office 365), SharePoint™ (Office 365), Dropbox™, Box, SugarSync™, Amazon Drive™, OpenStack and Backblaze™ B2), and connects to the SyncBack Management System (SBMS) which makes managing remote backups a whole lot easier and more secure.
+SyncBackPro has extended support for Cloud services (Amazon S3™, Google Storage™, Google Drive™, Google Photos™, Microsoft Azure™, Microsoft OneDrive™, OneDrive for Business (Office 365), SharePoint™ (Office 365), Dropbox™, Box, SugarSync™, OpenStack and Backblaze™ B2), and connects to the SyncBack Management System (SBMS) which makes managing remote backups much easier and more secure.
 SyncBackPro also works with SyncBack Touch for Windows, macOS, Linux and Android.
 You now have full control to backup all your devices to the destination of your choice.
 Enjoy professional level backup built for users who only settle for the best.

 SyncBackSE is the ideal Windows solution for home users to backup their personal data.
 For personal home use, a single license is good for up to 5 installations under a single residential address for computers and/or devices owned by the licensee.